 Green fertilizers: a game changer

 Green fertilizers are essential for transforming the food value chain and reducing carbon emissions.
-Yara's premium fertilizers already have a low carbon footprint, but their production currently depends on fossil fuels.
+Yara's premium fertilizers already have a low carbon footprint, but their production currently depends on fossil sources.
 However, this is about to change.
-This year, Yara will introduce fossil-free, green fertilizers that are produced using renewable electricity instead of fossil fuels.
-These fertilizers will be predominantly made from water and air, resulting in an 80-90 percent reduction in carbon emissions compared to fertilizers made with natural gas.
+This year, Yara will introduce green fertilizers that are produced using renewable electricity instead of fossil sources.
+These fertilizers will be predominantly made from water and air, resulting in a 75-90 percent reduction in carbon footprint compared to same fertilizers made with natural gas.

-Yara’s green fertilizers are a fossil-free, impactful and effortless way to decarbonize food production
+Yara’s green fertilizers are an impactful and effortless way to decarbonize food production

-By transitioning to green fertilizers produced with renewable electricity, we can reduce our reliance on fossil fuels and work towards a food system that is free from their emissions.
-This shift will strengthen our food system, making it more resilient and less dependent on fossil fuels, and bring us closer to a nature-positive food future.
+By transitioning to green fertilizers produced with renewable electricity, we can reduce our reliance on fossil sources and work towards a food system that is free from their emissions.
+This shift will strengthen our food system, making it more resilient and less dependent on fossil sources, and bring us closer to a nature-positive food future.

 Switching to green fertilizers will reduce the carbon footprint of certain crops by between 10 and 30 percent and, for example, by around 20 percent for wheat.
 This means that green fertilizers will also have the power to reduce the environmental impact of the food we eat – and give consumers more sustainable food choices.
 The carbon footprint of many food products can be reduced by between 10 and 20 percent and, for example, by 12 percent for bread.